 What is a confirmation email?

 A confirmation email is sent to a customer after they complete a specific action by meeting a particular condition.
 The conditions are: when customers take any actions, such as – booking a ticket on a website, ordering something in an e-store, subscribing to a newsletter, or registering for an event.
-The company can send the confirmation email to their inbox whenever a customer completes these actions.
+The company can send it to their inbox whenever a customer completes these actions.

-So the primary intention of sending a confirmation email is:
+So the primary intention of sending this sort of email is:

 - To ensure that the customer agrees to the terms and conditions regarding purchasing, registration, or booking.